backstage/backstage/.changeset/wicked-spies-draw.md

 '@backstage/plugin-cicd-statistics-module-gitlab': patch
 ---

-add the ability to add cicd default options to createGitlabApi constructor
+add the ability to add CICD default options to createGitlabApi constructor